How to Make Cricut Cutout Faux Leather & Foil Earrings

 Note: Be sure to check out my post Beginner’s Guide To Jewelry Making Tools for all the information you need to know about buying and using jewelry making tools.

 Download the free SVG cutting file for these earring shapes from my free Resource Library.
-The link to get the password is at the bottom of this post.
+It’s Design #114.
+Fill out the form at the bottom of this post to get the password and library link emailed to you instantly.

 Save the zipped folder that downloads to your computer.
 You’ll need to unzip or extract the files FIRST so you can upload the cutting file to Cricut Design Space.